Vorticode/xelement/README.md

 document.body.appendChild(hello);
 ```

-If the html property is set to a valid css selector, XElement will pull its html from that element.
+If the html property is set to a valid CSS selector, XElement will pull its html from that element.
 This can be useful if using an IDE that don't support syntax highlighting html inside of strings.

 ```html
 <template id="hello">Hello XElement!</template>